cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

        <http://semver.org>`__

 The request body is a JSON object specifying the schedule to be created.
-Two different schedule types are currently supported: :ref:`time schedules <schedules-time>` and :ref:`stream-size schedules schedules-stream-size`:
+Two different schedule types are currently supported for workflows: :ref:`time schedules <schedules-time>` and :ref:`stream-size schedules <schedules-stream-size>`:

 - To specify a :ref:`time schedule <schedules-time>`, use ``"scheduleType": "TIME"``, as shown in this example for scheduling the *PurchaseHistoryWorkflow* of the :ref:`Purchase